 OTHER TIPS TO OPTIMIZE YOUR PRODUCTION TIME AND OUTPUT: If aluminum does not stick to your green mat for washout, wipe both the green mat and the back of the aluminum plate (after exposure only) with isopropyl alcohol.
 If you do not wish to use your washout tank for washout, or do not find it efficient, you may place exposed plates in a developing tray, or water basin, filled with warm water

 and a few ounces of XP Cleaner.
-Allow to soak for 15 minutes.
+Allow soaking for 15 minutes.
 Remove from tray and power wash the plates using warm water in your screen wash basin.
 Blow off excess water, dry and post expose as usual.

 Advanced Processing Data to minimize handling errors, we recommend the following processing sequence for NovEx: Apply a high bond, exterior grade adhesive (MacBond or similar) to pre-cut cast acrylic in the desired thickness.
 The acrylic should be in a sufficient quantity for all exterior photopolymer sheets in the job.
 Oversize cuts should be no larger than 19” x 25” and quantity should